devjun7/yolov3-thermal-and-rgb-alarm-system/README.md

-## Object Detection both on Infrared, monochrome, and RGB Images
+## Object Detection on Infrared, monochrome, and RGB Images
 YOLO v3 object detection model both on RGB and Infrared video.
 When it comes to real-time object detection it puts out its result as jpg forms, which helps a server to load its result more easily.

 ![](example1.png)